 “Signora, between Austria and Italy, there is a section of the Alps called the Semmering.
 It is an impossibly steep, very high part of the mountains.
 They built a train track over these Alps to connect Vienna and Venice.
 They built these tracks even before there was a train in existence that could make the trip.
 They built it because they knew someday, the train would come.”

-It’s easy to lose our faith when the vaccine seems so far away, or a job loss happens.
-But if we trust, truly trust, that things will get better, our spirits are lifted.
+It can be tough to have faith when the vaccine seems so far away, or a job loss happens.
+But if we trust, truly trust, that things will get better, we lift our spirits.
 So have faith in the talented scientists who will provide us with a vaccine soon.
 Have faith in the compassion and healing powers of our healthcare workers, and have faith in God or your higher power’s guidance and love to help see you through.
 If you do, you’ll feel more hopeful and optimistic.

 Take the Challenge: Post a statement in your house that reflects a faith you have when it comes to the virus.
 It can be, “This too shall pass”, by the Persian Sufi poets.
-Or perhaps it’s a religious verse or inspiring quote.
+Or perhaps it’s a religious verse like, “With God, all things are possible”, or an inspiring quote.
 The idea is to have the note visible each day to encourage your faith.

 “Let gratitude be the pillow upon which you kneel to say your nightly prayer.
 And let faith be the bridge you build to overcome evil and welcome good.” ~Maya Angelou